 CBD is a powerful health agent.
 And with any wellness routine, it’s important to recognize that everyone’s internal systems (including their ECS) is different, and you should adjust your dosage based on your own needs.

-At Equilibria, we are committed to helping you find your Goldilocks dose (not too soft, not too strong).
+At Equilibria, we commit to helping you find your Goldilocks dose (not too soft, not too strong).
 So you can get back to peak ECS, back to homeostasis, and back to feeling more balance in those yoga poses.

 Reach out to your own personal Dosage Specialist today to let her know how you’re doing.
 Learn more at www.equilibriawomen.com, and don’t forget to follow us on Instagram and Facebook to join our community!